Wisdom Teeth Removal Melbourne

 Most of the time, you will be awake during this procedure though there are circumstances where people are put completely under General Anaesthesia.
 This is between you and your oral surgeon.

-If you get a sedative, this will either come in pill form as Valium or an IV drip in your arm.
+If you get a sedative, this will either come in oral form or an IV drip in your arm.

 If you get “put under general anaesthesia”, you will get a mask put over your face to breath in a gas to put you to sleep.
 While under, your breathing and other vitals are closely monitored.